Dinesh281197/OTT-Merger-Analysis/README.md

 # OTT-Merger-Analysis

-As part of the Codebasics September month resume challenge, I have worked on this Analysis project.
+As part of the Codebasics Resume Challenge #14, I have worked on this Analysis project.

 Link to the [Challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge)